 But don’t be scared.
 If you follow soap safety guidelines (more on that later), you’ll be fine.

 So… lye doesn’t sound super appealing.
-But the oils in soap are going to transform it into something completely different.
+Don’t worry, the oils in your soap recipe are going to transform it into something completely different.
 Picking oils is the most fun part of creating a soap recipe.
 Each oil will bring its own property to the finished product.

 - Castor oil creates lots of lather